GL-equivariant modules over polynomial rings in infinitely many variables: The structure of The structure of ModA

-is nonzero when $f$ is nonzero.
+is non-zero when $f$ is non-zero.
 To see that the image of the left map is not annihilated by the Koszul differential, we can use an exterior algebra version of Proposition~\ref{prop:pierisubmod} (either apply the transpose functor $\dagger$, or see \cite[Corollary 1.8]{sw}).
 Here the bottom row is the differential from the Koszul complex and the vertical maps are the inclusions.
 Hence the second differential in \eqref{eq:cx} is injective. \end{proof}

 \begin{proposition} The module $A \otimes \bS_{\lambda}$ is saturated. \end{proposition}

 \begin{proof} The statement for $\Ext^0$ is clear.
 It suffices to show that $\Ext^1_A(\bS_{\mu}, A \otimes \bS_{\lambda})=0$.
 Let $0 \to A \otimes \bS_\lambda \to E \to \bS_\mu \to 0$ be an extension.
 We may suppose that some subrepresentation of $\bS_1 \otimes \bS_\mu$ appears in $A \otimes \bS_\lambda$ (if not, then no nontrivial extension is possible because $\bS_\mu \subset E$ would be closed under multiplication by $A$).